rjrpaz/Capturador/README.md

 All programs named as *dbup** uploads the billing information to the custom TCP service.
 In case the communication failed, the info is stored in a file in a local spooler, waiting to be uploader later.

 All programs named as *spooler** is a command that traverses the spooler and upload the missing information.
 It deletes the file in the spooler if the info was uploaded correctly.

+*Centrales* includes info about some aspecto of the billing log once I enabled it in some PBXs.